skandacode/skandacode.github.io/robotics.md

 <br>

 ### Season Accomplishments
-- After our first event, we were undefeated and were ranked number 1 in the world.
+- After our first event, we were undefeated and were ranked number 1 in the world
 - In our first qualifier, we won the Inspire Award (the championship award), and the winning alliance captain, the two top awards given in any event.
-We also had the second highest score in the world.
+We also had the second highest score in the world
 - In our interleague tournament we also won the winning alliance captain, and were ranked as number 1 in North Texas.
-- In December, we had the solo world record, which we held for over a month.
+- In December, we had the solo world record, which we held for over a month
-- At the North Texas regional competition, we won the Inspire award (Championship award) and qualified to the World Championships, as well as being ranked number 1 in North Texas for the robot game, and number 7 in the world.
+- At the North Texas regional competition, we won the Inspire award (Championship award) and qualified to the World Championships, as well as being ranked number 1 in North Texas for the robot game, and number 7 in the world
 - At Worlds, we were the Winning Alliance Captain of our division and were one of the top 5 robots in the world.
-We qualified for the Maryland Tech Invitational in Johns Hopkins and one of the 3 US teams invited to the Bucharest Twin Cup in Romania.
+We qualified for the Maryland Tech Invitational in Johns Hopkins and one of the 3 US teams invited to the Bucharest Twin Cup in Romania

 <div style="text-align: center;">